pypeit/PypeIt/doc/object_finding.rst

 Parameters
 ==========

-This reduction step is guided by the :ref:`pypeit_par:FindObjPar Keywords`.
+This reduction step is guided by the :ref:`findobjpar`.

 These are parameters one may modify to improve performance.
 While we have tried to tune these for each spectrograph,